 Petitions are not required in order to come before the Regional Nominating Committee as a candidate for their consideration.
 If a member meets the requirements and, after being interviewed by the appropriate Regional Nominating Committee, does not receive the nomination, the member has the option to appear independently on the election ballot only if they submitted a petition by the established annual deadline.
 The sole purpose of petitions is to allow a member the opportunity to qualify independently for nomination.
 Regional Nominating Committees do not review submitted petitions, but ICMA staff verify the necessary 15 ICMA Corporate member signatures and provide the committees with the names of those candidates eligible to appear on the ballot.
 Letters of support from individual Corporate members may also count towards the 15-signature requirement.
 To aid in verification, signatures on petitions must include printed or typed names, and position titles.

-In order to qualify by petition, qualified members must submit a petition signed by 15 Corporate ICMA members by the January 14, 2022 deadline for the 2022 election.
+In order to qualify by petition, qualified members must submit a petition signed by 15 Corporate ICMA members by the established annual deadline.
 Signatures on petitions must be accompanied by printed/typed full names and position titles for verification.
 View the petition.

 - Campaign Guidelines